--John the Baptist was “filled with the Holy Spirit, even from his others’ womb” (Luke 1:15).
+9-John the Baptist was “filled with the Holy Spirit, even from his others’ womb” (Luke 1:15).
 It was possible for the Spirit to “fill” John from birth because the Spirit had first been able to fill John’s mother, Elisabeth.

--Elisabeth was filled with the Holy Spirit “And it came to pass, that, when Elisabeth heard the salutation of Mary…Elisabeth was filled with the Holy Ghost” (Luke 1:41).
+10-Elisabeth was filled with God’s Spirit.
+“And it came to pass, that, when Elisabeth heard the salutation of Mary…Elisabeth was filled with the Holy Ghost” (Luke 1:41).

-But at Pentecost, John spoke of another special outpouring of the Holy Spirit.
-After His resurrection, Jesus “Commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, ‘which, He said, ‘you have heard from Me; for John truly baptized with water, but you shall be baptized with the holy Spirit not many days from now’” (Acts 1:4,5).
-The scripture gives the reason for this great outpouring “But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth” (V.8).
+After His resurrection, Jesus “Commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, ‘which, He said, ‘you have heard from Me; for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now’” (Acts 1:4,5).
+The scriptures give the reason for this great outpouring: “But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth” (verse 8).

-This extra measure of the Spirit in the form of the early rain at Pentecost (Joel 2:23; James 5:7) was to empower the disciples to evangelize the world at that time.
-And the latter rain represents the final outpouring of the Holy Spirit, which will produce the ripening of the harvest just before the second coming of Christ.
+This extra measure of the Spirit in the form of the early rain at Pentecost (Joel 2:23,28; James 5:7) was to empower the disciples to evangelize the world.
+And the latter rain represents the final outpouring of the God’s Spirit, which will produce the ripening of the harvest just before the second coming of Christ (Matthew 24:14).

 In His service,